 This enchanting destination invokes all the cliches of an Asturian village: a charming and unspoiled harbor town, Lastres boasts spectacular mountain scenery, winding cobbled streets, gorgeous beaches, great tapas bars, and a lively cultural scene.
-It is simply the perfect summer hideaway: a village that is both pristine and yet at the same time utterly authentic.
+It is simply the perfect summer hideaway: a village that is both pristine and yet, at the same time, utterly authentic.

 Today, Lastres remains a star attraction in the majestic Asturian Costa Verde.
-The coastline was originally inhabited by ancient man, followed by the local Celtic tribes known as the Astures until the Romans invaded this part of northern Spain in 29 BC.
+The coastline was initially inhabited by ancient man, followed by the local Celtic tribes known as the Astures until the Romans invaded this part of northern Spain in 29 BC.
 Led by the First Roman Emperor Augustus, the Romans succeeded in subjugating the Astures, but never fully managed to conquer the mountainous territory along Spain’s northern coast.

 After the collapse of the Roman Empire in the 5th century, Asturias languished in obscurity for centuries, managing to evade both the Visigoth tribes, who established a short-lived capital in Toledo, and subsequently the Moors from North Africa.
 In 711, they invaded Spain and quickly conquered vast swathes of territory, particularly in Andalusia (southern Spain).
-However, provinces like Asturias, with their remote location and unforgiving terrain managed to remain independent from the Moorish territory of ‘Al-Andalus.’
+However, provinces like Asturias, with their remote location and unforgiving terrain, managed to remain independent from the Moorish territory of ‘Al-Andalus.’

 During the 18th century Bourbon dynasty and so-called ‘Age of Enlightenment,’ Asturias was one of the great centers of learning and produced several notable thinkers and reformers during the period.
 In 1757, the famous church of Santa Maria de Sabada was constructed, which was subsequently declared a monument in 1992 and is today one of the prettiest in northern Spain.

 Therefore, it’s hardly surprising that the region maintained a strong Republican bias during the Civil War, which was eventually won by Franco after fierce fighting across the country.
-In fact, Asturias was one of the last northern regions to be taken by the Nationalists during the battle of El Mazuco in 1937.
+Asturias was one of the last northern regions to be taken by the Nationalists during the battle of El Mazuco in 1937.
 Many citizens fled to neighboring France during the conflict to escape reprisals from the Nationalist forces, draining the region of its workforce and lifeblood.

 Franco’s victory in 1939 would ensure over 30 years of autocratic rule by his oppressive, ‘Movimiento Nacional’ government – Asturias during this period was simply referred to as “The Province of Oviedo,” and was in a sorry state indeed.
-The Civil War had ruined the Spanish economy and up to 200,000 people died of starvation during the initial years of Franco’s rule, a period known as Los Años de Hambre (the Years of Hunger).
+The Civil War had ruined the Spanish economy, and up to 200,000 people died of starvation during the initial years of Franco’s rule, a period known as Los Años de Hambre (the Years of Hunger).
 Moreover, his grip on society was absolute: strikes, divorce, contraception, and many cultural activities were deemed illegal.

 And so after much hardship and upheaval, Lastres is today a fitting symbol for 21st century Asturias – proud, optimistic, hardworking and incredibly diverse.
-Indeed, one might argue that the region is a microcosm of Spain as a whole, cramming into its borders everything from snowy mountains to sandy beaches, humble tapas bars to avant-garde restaurants.
+Indeed, one might argue that the region is a microcosm of Spain as a whole, cramming into its borders everything from snowy mountains to sandy beaches, little tapas bars to avant-garde restaurants.